Please Enter Your Email ID

-The 3-House Assessment Tool provides a structured way for children to share their experiences in a supportive environment, enabling adults to understand what matters most to them.
+The 3 House Assessment Tool provides a structured way for children to share their lived experiences in a supportive environment, enabling adults to understand what matters most to them.
 The three-house tool helps build trust, enhance communication, and tailor support to suit each child’s unique needs.

-Using the 3-House model, practitioners gather insights and actively foster trust, demonstrating to the child that their voice genuinely matters.
+Using the The 3 House Assessment Tool, practitioners gather insights and actively foster trust, demonstrating to the child that their voice genuinely matters.
 When children see their input valued and incorporated into decision-making, they feel empowered, knowing their thoughts can bring about real change.

-There are 3 aspects to the 3-house assessment.
+There are 3 aspects to the 3 house assessment tool.
 The house of worries helps identify safeguarding concerns, the house of dreams can highlight aspirations, and the house of good things can uncover protective factors.
-Here’s how the 3-House tool works:
+Here’s how the 3 House assessment tool works:

 This house encourages children to openly share their concerns, aiding in recognising where support is required.